anilmainali/wilsonmar.github.io/_posts/2016-04-02-beta-activities.md

 ### Detail history of run speeds

-   It would be useful to have timings captured during each automated run so that anomalies can be identified early, and comparisons have more data points over time and varying conditions.

-   Then if somone complains that a particular run seemed slow, troubleshooting can include comparison against previous runs at various points in various environments.
+   If timings of each action taken by the automated scripts are captured during each run, there would be data to diagnose complaints about a particular interaction being slow.

+   If those timings are captured
+   at various points in various environments (including runs on developer laptops), troubleshooting can include comparison across different environments and under varying conditions over time.

+   This also enables anomalies to be identified earlier.

 <a name="Help"></a>